-The fol owing assumption shows the main disadvantages:
+The following assumptions show the main disadvantages:

-Financial management effort: To minimize the risk of exchange-rate fluctuation and transactions processes of export activity the financial management needs more capacity to cope the major effort

-Communication technologies improvement: The improvement of communication technologies in recent years enable the customer to interact with more suppliers while receiving more information and cheaper communications cost at the same time like 20 years ago.
-This leads to more transparency.
-The vendor is in duty to fol ow the real-time demand and to submit al transaction details.
+c) Risk of exchange rate fluctuation: To minimize the risk of exchangerate fluctuation and transactions processes of export activity the financial management needs more capacity to cope the major effort d) Communication problems: Even though there is improvement of communication technologies in recent years enable the customer to interact with more suppliers while receiving more information and cheaper communications cost at the same time like 20 years ago.
+There is the issue of interpretation because of varied languages in different countries.

-Management mistakes: The management might tap in some of the organizational pitfalls, like poor selection of overseas agents or distributors or chaotic global organization.
+e) Poor selection of overseas agents: This can result in loss of revenue or foreign exchange especially if fraudulent agents are enlisted as franchisees by froing.
+The management might tap in some of the organizational pitfalls, like poor selection of overseas agents or distributors or chaotic global organization.

-3.2 Ways of Exporting
+4.4 Ways of Exporting